 CP 02032 LANGUAGE LAB-This Language Lab is designed to aid students in successfully completing Fundamentals of Language.
 This lab reinforces the concepts of the Fundamentals of Language class and gives extra practice to those students who need additional attention from the instructor.
-This course is required for students who score 49-66 on the COMPASS English test or from 70-76 on the Reading test or 15-16 on the English or Reading portions of the ACT.
-This course must be taken with Fundamentals of Language (CP 02023).
+This course is required for students with the following placement scores in English or reading: